A savvy cat named Quinn is wont to walk -

 While plating all the food with eager aid

-From younger birds, a rapping on the door
+From lady cats, a rap upon the door

 Is heard – the aging Maude soon finds is made

-Inquires.
-“I asked for him to meet us here”
+“I asked for him to meet us here” Replies

 He gives her quite a snarky, puckish grin.